Lettie Pate Whitehead Evans: Personal life

 She married Joseph Brown Whitehead, an attorney, in 1895, and the couple moved to Chattanooga shortly thereafter.
 They had two sons, Joseph Brown Whitehead Jr., and Conkey Pate Whitehead.

 The Whiteheads' successful business careers began in 1899, when Joseph Whitehead and an associate approached The Coca-Cola Company with the idea of bottling their beverages.
 The company granted Joseph Whitehead and his associate an exclusive contract.
 The Whitehead family moved to Atlanta in 1903 in order to expand their thriving bottling business.
 Lettie and Joseph Whitehead soon became business and community leaders in the area.

-In 1906, Joseph Brown Whitehead unexpectedly died from pneumonia while on a trip visiting Lettie's parents.
-Lettie, age 34 and with two young sons (Joseph Jr. and Conkey), immediately took over the family's business affairs and real estate assets.
+In 1906, Joseph Brown Whitehead unexpectedly died from pneumonia while on a trip visiting Evans's parents.
+Evans, age 34 and with two young sons (Joseph Jr. and Conkey), immediately took over the family's business affairs and real estate assets.
 She assumed leadership of the Whitehead Holding Company and Whitehead Realty Company, and actively managed the bottling operation (then 80 plants), eventually with her sons' assistance.

 Second marriage

-Lettie remarried to Colonel Arthur Kelly Evans, a retired Canadian Army officer, in 1913.
+Evans remarried to Colonel Arthur Kelly Evans, a retired Canadian Army officer, in 1913.
 They made their home in Hot Springs, Virginia.

-In 1919, the Woodruff family purchased Coca-Cola from Asa Candler, and Robert Woodruff as its president came to work closely with Lettie, who had been president of the bottling company since she was 36.
-In 1934, Lettie sold the bottling operation (which by then had grown to over 1,000 bottling plants) back to the Coca-Cola Company in exchange for stock.
+In 1919, the Woodruff family purchased Coca-Cola from Asa Candler, and Robert Woodruff as its president came to work closely with Evans, who had been president of the bottling company since she was 36.
+In 1934, Evans sold the bottling operation (which by then had grown to over 1,000 bottling plants) back to the Coca-Cola Company in exchange for stock.
 She was appointed to the Coca-Cola Company's Board of Directors.
 She was one of the first women to serve on the board of directors for any major American corporation, and remained on the board for more than two decades.

 Philanthropy

-Lettie donated millions of dollars to more than 130 different organizations during her lifetime, particularly in Virginia and Georgia.
+Evans donated millions of dollars to more than 130 different organizations during her lifetime, particularly in Virginia and Georgia.
 Since her sons were financially well off, in 1945 she established the Lettie Pate Evans Foundation, which received her entire estate upon her death eight years later.
 Thus, between donations in her lifetime and those of the foundation, charitable organizations have received over a billion dollars under her auspices.
+In 2025, the foundation had $4.2 billions in net assets.

 Evans was a devout Episcopalian, and gave generously to the Diocese of Southwestern Virginia which was formed in 1919 and encompassed both her hometown and residence after her sons were grown.
 She also donated generously to the Virginia Theological Seminary which in 1998 established an award to honor lay church leaders in her name.